 Setting up Redirect Rule in Requestly

-Requestly is a Chrome extension that over 160k developers use across the world.
+Requestly is a web debugging tool that over 185k developers use across the world.
 It lets you Modify network requests, Redirect URLs, Switch hosts, Mock API responses, Delay Network requests, Insert Custom Scripts, and much more.

 When the browser loads the app, instead of loading the JS from production, Requestly picks the JS from localhost.